 If your goal is simply to get a value on your car so that you’ll know what it’s worth before selling it or trading it in, then you likely don't need an official car appraisal.
 What you are looking for is the car’s book value, which helps determine used vehicles or determine how much a trade-in is worth.
 You can determine the value of your vehicle from a variety of sources.

-• KBB.com.
+KBB.com.
 Kelley Blue Book’s website -- kbb.com -- is one of the best places to determine your car's value -- using its vaunted Blue Book valuation tool.
 To get this sort of vehicle appraisal, navigate to the homepage of the website, and click on 'My Car’s Value.'
-Use the drop-down menus to input your car’s make, model, year and other specifics related to the car’s condition and whether you're trading the car in, selling it to a private party or looking for the certified pre-owned value or suggested retail value.
+Use the drop-down menus to input your car’s make, model, year, and other specifics related to the car’s condition and whether you're trading the car in, selling it to a private party (and thus, looking for the car's private party value) or looking for the certified pre-owned value or suggested retail value.

-• NADA.com.
+NADA.com.
 NADA is one of the oldest book value guides, originally established for the National Automobile Dealers Association and now operated by J.D.
 Power.
 KBB pricing is often off slightly when compared to NADA pricing since it provides estimates for only vehicles in very clean condition.
-For this reason, you may need to adjust your asking price up or down based on your vehicle's actual condition.
+For this reason, you may need to adjust your asking price up or down based on your vehicle's actual condition and other factors such as the car's trim level.
 Because J.D.
-Power purchased NADA Used Car Guide in 2015, you can also find used car value information on JDPower.com.
+Power purchased NADAUsed Car Guide in 2015, you can also find used car value information on JDPower.com.

 For most consumers, an official car appraisal is an added expense that they probably don't need.
-However, if your car is collectible, vintage, antique, exotic or rare, a car appraisal ensures that the true value of your car is made clear in no uncertain terms.
+However, if you own a collectible, vintage, antique, exotic, rare, or classic car, a car appraisal ensures that the true value of your car is made clear in no uncertain terms.